 Then we use that in our properties declaration:

-Now we’ve got a type that wraps any IEntry
+Now we’ve got a type that wraps any IEntry, conforming to the IEntry interface

 and none of it’s properties are links!
 So we can do this: